TomasTorsvik/CTSM-TTfork/README.md

   - This branch is used by [NorESMhub/NorESM_LandSites_Platform](https://github.com/NorESMhub/NorESM_LandSites_Platform)
   - This branch can be used for running the most recent version of [FATES](https://github.com/NGEET/fates)

 - **release-clm5.0.14-Nor** - The working branch used by NorESM2.
-Currently, all the pull requests should be sent to this branch.
+Non-answer changing (with respect to NorESM2s CMIP6 version) pull requests should be sent to this branch.
+For other changes, new branches discuss with CTSM and NorESM core teams.
   - Tags being developed from this branch are:
     - release-clm5.0.14-Nor_v1.0.2 - the tag working with NorESM2 master branch and tags: release-noresm2.0.4, release-noresm2.0.3
     - release-clm5.0.14-Nor_v1.0.1 - the tag working with NorESM2 tags: release-noresm2.0.2